Swan's Sedge

 Cultivation: The preference is dappled sunlight to light shade, mesic to dry conditions, and rocky or sandy soil containing some decaying organic matter (e.g., fallen leaves).
 This sedge is usually found where the ground vegetation is rather sparse.

-Range & Habitat: Swan's Sedge is scattered across most areas of Illinois, except the NW section of the state (see Distribution Map).
+Range & Habitat: The native Swan's Sedge is scattered across most areas of Illinois, except the NW section of the state (see Distribution Map).
 It is an uncommon sedge.
-Habitats include rocky upland woodlands, sandy savannas, and sandy swamps (in NE Illinois).
-This sedge is often found in wooded areas where oak treesare present and the shade of the overhead canopy is not too dense.
+Habitats include rocky upland woodlands, wooded slopes, upland savannas, and sandy savannas.
+This sedge is often found in wooded areas where oak trees are present and the shade of the overhead canopy is not too dense.

-Faunal Associations: In general, sedges (Carex spp.) are a source of food to many kinds of insects, birds, and other animals.
-Which species are likely to feed on a particular sedge varies with its habitat.
-Some insect feeders include: the caterpillars of the butterflies Satyrodes appalachia (Appalachian Brown) and Satyrodes eurydice (Eyed Brown), which feed on the foliage; the larvae of several billbugs (Sphenophorus spp.), which bore through the stems; and the seed bugs Cymus angustatus and Oedancala dorsalis.
-Some bird species eat the seeds of sedges in upland woodlands; these include the Wild Turkey, Bobwhite, chicks of the Ruffed Grouse, Cardinal, Eastern Towhee, and several sparrows.
+Faunal Associations: This sedge occurs primarily in thin upland woodlands where there is reduced competition from other kinds of ground vegetation.
+Insects that feed on sedges (Carex spp.) in this kind of habitat include larvae of the leaf-miner moths Elachista argentosa and Elachista madarella, and such aphids as Carolinaia caricis, Iziphya albipes, Iziphya flabella, and Vesciculaphis caricis.
+Some bird species eat the seeds of sedges in upland woodlands; they include such species as the Wild Turkey, Bobwhite, immature Ruffed Grouse, Cardinal, Eastern Towhee, and several sparrows.
 The seeds of such sedges are also eaten by the Fox Squirrel and Gray Squirrel.
 In contrast, White-Tailed Deer rarely browse on the foliage because they prefer broad-leaved plants.

 Photographic Location: A rocky upland woodland at the Portland Arch in west-central Indiana.